i1skn/elm-mock-http/README.md

-# Elm Mirage
+# Elm Mock Http

-Inspired by ember-cli-mirage.

-A client-side server to simulate server-side communications for your Elm application.
+A client-side server to simulate server-side communications that are made through `elm-lang/Http`

 Have you ever been in one of these situations?